Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Information Theory for Traceability

-Loss is the amount of information that comes into but does not come out of the \textit{channel}.
-Thus, the information cannot be found in the target since either code files have not been implemented yet or some requirements or code files are poorly documented.
-For instance, the links $\{PR_{240} \to binaryfunc.py\}$, $\{PR_{240} \to securityfunc.py\}$, and $\{PR_{168} \to auth.py\}$ present a loss of $6.51\mathcal{B}$, $6.48\mathcal{B}$, and $6.3\mathcal{B}$ respectively.
-These pull requests from \cisco have in common the low value for self-information content.
-Therefore, we concluded these requests were not well described in natural language (see more cases in~\cite{palacio2023tracexplainer}).
+\textbf{Information Loss} $[H(X|Y)]$ quantifies the amount of information that enters the \textit{channel} but does not leave it; that is, information in the source that cannot be recovered from the target.
+In a software engineering context, this typically arises from either (1) missing code implementation or (2) poorly documented code or requirements.
+For example, the links $\{PR_{240} \to \texttt{binaryfunc.py}\}$, $\{PR_{240} \to \texttt{securityfunc.py}\}$, and $\{PR_{168} \to \texttt{auth.py}\}$ exhibit losses of $6.51\,\mathcal{B}$, $6.48\,\mathcal{B}$, and $6.3\,\mathcal{B}$, respectively.
+These \cisco pull requests share a low self-information value, indicating that they were poorly described in natural language~\cite{palacio2023tracexplainer}.